LomiaW/my-listings-api/README.md

 ## Description

-This is a simple Web App to manage a list of listings.
+This is a simple API server to manage a list of listings.
 It is built using Node.js, Express, and MongoDB.

 ## Features